 - Determining whether to relocate PSA UPF considering the user plane latency requirements provided by the AF (see clause 6.3.6 of TS 23.548 [74]).

+When the updated policy information about the PDU Session is received from the PCF, the SMF may take appropriate actions to perform the N6-LAN traffic steering control:

+- Update the UPF to perform the N6-LAN traffic steering as defined in clause 5.6.7a of TS 23.501 [2].

 When the updated policy information about the PDU Session is received from the PCF, the SMF may take appropriate actions to assist the EAS discovery and re-discovery for PDU Session with Session Breakout connectivity model such as: